slabstech/gaganyatri.com/_posts/travels/friends/2016/multifile/northern_raid/2016-12-25-northern-raid-day-4.md

 Our group DW-14, had 44 eager participants coming from all walks of life,  majority was of first timers while there were also veterans of 10+ treks under their belt.

-Day 1 was for reporting and settling into the base camp,  we were given a few instructions on do's and donts for the duration of the trek.
+* Day 1 was for reporting and settling into the base camp,  we were given a few instructions on do's and donts for the duration of the trek.

+* Day 2: Training/Acclimatization

+* Day 3: Base camp Trek to Kalatop camp - 8km/ 5hr

+* Day4: Kalatop camp to Khajjiar camp- 11km/ 7hr

+* Day 5: Khajjiar camp to Mangla camp- 11km/ 6hr

+* Day 6: After breakfast transfer by bus from Mangla camp to Dalhousie Youth Hoste